“The photos are simply incredible. Thank you so much for all your hard work. It’s been a pleasure working with you both.”

 As the day moved from the afternoon into early evening it was once again time for food, this time a sit-down dinner for everyone (including us) followed by the speeches.
 However after the meal was complete, we popped out to check the conditions and noticed the sun starting to set behind the treeline, so quickly, we got the couple out again for a few minutes to takes advantage of the light!

-Party time in St Anne’s Hall
+Evening reception party in St Anne’s Hall

 The evening party kicked off around 8pm in St Anne’s Hall with Jaccy and Uttaran’s first dance.
 Evening entertainment was provided by the band New Vintage Plus who were brilliant.
 As an added bonus Jaccy’s brother joined the band on lead vocals and her dad did the same on his trombone!
 A brilliant way to wrap up what had been an unforgettable day.